27 May 2020

 In addition to increasing the number of staff responding to inquiries, we continue to update our website, in particular our COVID-19 page as well as a wide range of articles, videos and webinars, fact sheets and tools.

-The AustralianSuper app provides members with easy access to their account and we’re pleased to support the MyAusCovid-19app which has key information about health and assistance in 24 languages.
+The AustralianSuper app provides members with easy access to their account.

 For those of you starting to plan for retirement our education team have developed a range of information, tips, tools and ways to get the advice you need.

 None of us know what the COVID-19 future holds.
 However, I do assure you that the team at AustralianSuper remains 100% focused on ensuring your super savings are well managed now, and in the long run.

 1. Investment returns are not guaranteed.
 Past